wangmeshfree/wangmeshfree.github.io/content/authors/admin/_index.md

   - Principal Investigator
 ---

-My research interest is the numerical methods for PDEs as opposed to using commercial softwares.
+My research interest is the numerical methods for PDEs as well as the real-world engineering applications.
 {style="text-align: justify;"}